guizmo/Multi-step-select-list-for-nested-taxonomy-as-a-Views-exposed-filter/readme.markdown

 ## Overview

-This module is barely a module but more an exemple of a quick fix solution and I welcome anyone to make this better.
+This is barely a module but more an exemple of a quick fix solution and I welcome anyone to make this better.
 On my form i had to modify 2 select lists so i left both forms in this exemple This is not a plug'n play solution, you will have to go into the module files to change a few things: